In a handy, easy to review list:

-There are a myriad of phrases that are used in casual spoken language that might fall under "mild expletives" but the vast majority of people do not even think about feeling offended by these.
-"This movie sucks" is a mild expletive, also if you just check out Ron Weasley's language in the Harry Potter movies you find him saying "bloody hell"
+There are a number of phrases that are used in casual spoken language that might fall under "mild expletives".
+"This movie sucks" is a mild expletive, and would be permissible.

 As mentioned, profanity is not appropriate in public HOL channels, but as HOL adopts a cosmopolitan view, it is impossible to name a list of words that are considered "profane."
 For similar reasons, informal language (slang) is also discouraged.
 Keep in mind that HOL includes younger children as well as non-native English speakers, so use suitable judgement in your word choices.

 We also request that highly controversial topics (in politics and religion) be discussed outside of HOL channels, as these sorts of discussions can go from discussions to arguments very quickly, as they might hurt the other side's innermost beliefs, intentionally or not.

 That said, it's not forbidden to say that you are a born again Christian or support Obama or that you are Jewish or divorced or gay or whatever; all that matters is that you treat others with respect and tolerance.

 The use of explicit innuendos or otherwise inappropriate implications as stated by this handbook is also not tolerated.